Alexandria Ocasio-Cortez Trolls Fox News In Spanish

-Alexandria Ocasio-Cortez mocked Fox News in Spanish, claiming that the network is “obsessed” with her after they convened a panel to discuss her wardrobe.
-The Hill is reporting.
+Alexandria Ocasio-Cortez mocked Fox News in Spanish, claiming that the network is “obsessed” with her after they convened a panel to discuss her wardrobe. the Hill is reporting.

-The freshman U.S. Congresswoman from The Bronx had worked as a bartender before becoming the youngest woman ever elected to Congress.
-As such, money has been something of an issue for her – for example, she has said that she won’t be able to afford to rent a home in Washington until her Congressional salary kicks in.
-Nevertheless, she tries to look her best when making public appearances, and the supposed juxtaposition between her claims of being broke vs. her supposed fondness for “designer” clothes caught the attention of the conservative network – so much so that on Saturday the network sat a panel of four people to discuss her wardrobe choices.
+The freshman U.S. Congresswoman from the Bronx had worked as a bartender before becoming the youngest woman ever elected to Congress.
+As such, money has been something of an issue for her — for example, she has said that she won’t be able to afford to rent a home in Washington until her Congressional salary kicks in.
+Nevertheless, she tries to look her best when making public appearances, and the supposed juxtaposition between her claims of being broke versus her supposed fondness for “designer” clothes caught the attention of the conservative network — so much so that on Saturday the network sat a panel of four people to discuss her wardrobe choices.

 A Twitter user notified the freshman Congresswoman that her wardrobe was the subject of a Fox News segment.